Cart 0

 ESSKA (European Society of Surgery-Knee and Arthroscopy) Barcelona, Spain, 2016; and Virtual-Madrid, Spain, 2021.

-ISSS (International Society for Skiing Safety) Pontresina, Switzerland, 2003 (research grant-application and thesis promulgated by Rick Howell; performed and presented by University of Montréal researchers, Professor Nancy St-Onge, PhD and Professor Jacques DeGuise, PhD).
+ISSS (International Society for Skiing Safety) Pontresina, Switzerland, 2003 (research grant-application and thesis promulgated by Rick Howell); research performed by University of Montréal researchers, Professor Nancy St-Onge, PhD and Professor Jacques DeGuise, PhD; presented by Professor Nicola Hagemeister, PhD, and Yan Chevalier, MS).

 _____________________________________________